Juan Pérez (friar): Life

 It was Pérez who persuaded the navigator not to leave Spain without consulting Isabella, when, footsore and dispirited, he arrived at La Rábida, determined to submit his plan to the King of France.
 At the invitation of the queen, Pérez made a journey to Santa Fe for a personal interview with her.
-As a result, Columbus was recalled, and with the assistance of Cardinal Mendoza and others his demands were finally granted.
+As a result, Columbus was recalled, and with the assistance of Cardinal Mendoza and others, his demands were finally granted.

-When the navigator at last on 3 August 1492, set sail in the Santa María, Pérez blessed him and his fleet.
+When the navigator at last, on 3 August 1492, set sail in the Santa María, Pérez blessed him and his fleet.
 Some writers assert that Pérez accompanied Columbus on the first voyage, but the silence of Columbus on this point renders the claim improbable.
 It appears certain, however, that Pérez joined his friend on the second voyage in 1493.
-The earliest and best writers also agree: that when the second expedition reached Hispaniola, Pérez celebrated the first Mass in the New World at Point Conception on 8 December 1493, in a temporary structure; that this was the first church in America; and that Pérez preserved the Blessed Sacrament there.
-He also became the guardian of the first friary which Columbus ordered to be erected in Santo Domingo.
-There all trace of him is lost.
-Whether he returned to La Rábida or died in America is uncertain.
-All we know is that, in the legal dispute between Diego and Columbus, the royal fiscal (attorney general), Dr. García Hernándes, testified in 1513 that Pérez was then dead.
+The earliest and best writers also agree that when the second expedition reached Hispaniola, Pérez celebrated the first Mass in the New World at Point Conception on 8 December 1493, in a temporary structure; that this was the first church in America; and that Pérez preserved the Blessed Sacrament there.